MooersLab/diary2022inLaTeX/README.md

 - Lists of code listings, hyperlinked
 - List of Figures, hyperlinked
 - List of Tables, hyperlinked
-- An appendix that uses chapters arranged in alphabetical order by letters instead of numbers.
+- An appendix that uses chapters arranged alphabetically by letters instead of by numbers.
 - Page numbers
 - Epigraphs for Chapter header pages
 - URLs in footnotes to prevent them from running into the right margin.
 - Syntax highlighting of code via the minted package
-- Supports the use of equations with captions (i.e., makes it is possible to generate lists of equations).
+- Supports using equations with captions by putting them in floats (i.e., enables generation of lists of equations).

-I based the document on the Springer book format, but it has a 7- by 9 -inch area for writing with conservative margins to save paper.
+I based the document on the Springer book format, but it has a 7- by 9-inch area for writing with conservative margins to save paper.
 You can change the text area to suit your tastes and needs.